-The Concept is based on Vapo Group's policies and practices, so that it is already a part of the certified ISO 9001 quality and 14001 environmental management systems which are regularly audited.
+The Concept is based on Neova Group's policies and practices, so that it is already a part of the certified ISO 9001 quality, 14001 environmental management and 45001 safety systems which are regularly audited.
 In Finland, peat production is subjected to environmental permitting and directed and supervised by authorities.